jsuarezruiz/xamarin-forms-goodlooking-UI/README.md

 ## [WalkthroughApp](https://github.com/jsuarezruiz/xamarin-forms-walkthrough)

-WalkthroughApp is a Xamarin.Forms application that makes use CarouselView and Lottie, to demonstrate the possibilities of creating a fluid and powerful Walkthrough without requiere Custom Renderers.
+WalkthroughApp is a Xamarin.Forms application that makes use of CarouselView and Lottie, to demonstrate the possibilities of creating a fluid and powerful Walkthrough without requiring Custom Renderers.

 <img src="images/walkthrough.gif" Width="250" />